Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: The theory of parametrised cubes

+in $\cat$.
 One way to see this is that fully faithful inclusions of posets induce monomorphisms of their associated simplicial sets under the nerve functor, and so such inclusions are in particular cofibrations in the Joyal model structure (cf. \cite[Thm.
 2.2.5.1]{lurieHTT}), whence the strict pushout being a homotopy pushout in $\cat$.
-Hence, since pushouts in $\cat_{\baseCat}=\func(\baseCat\op,\cat)$ are computed pointwise, we also have a pushout in $\cat_{\baseCat}$
+Hence, since pushouts in $\cat_{\baseCat}=\func(\baseCat\op,\cat)$ are computed pointwise, we also have the right pushout above in $\cat_{\baseCat}$. \end{obs} \begin{lem} The inclusion $F_n\subseteq B_n$ is cofinal. \end{lem} \begin{proof} To apply Quillen's Theorem A (e.g. \cite[Thm.
+4.4.20]{markusInfinityBook}), we need to show that for every tuple $\underline{a}\in B_n$, the category $(F_n)_{\underline{a}/}$ is weakly contractible.
+We will show this by showing that $(F_n)_{\underline{a}/}$ has an initial object.
+To this end, consider the tuple $\widetilde{\underline{a}}$ defined as follows: